UK reduces terror threat level to 'severe'

 These include the Manchester Games, the Great Manchester Run, and a stadium show by bands including The Courteeners, all of which are likely to attract big crowds.
 This weekend also marks the start of Ramadan, the holiest month of the Muslim calendar.

+"The change in the national threat level from 'critical' to 'severe' does not alter our response to Monday's horrific attack, which claimed so many innocent lives," Greater Manchester Police Chief Constable Ian Hopkins said.

-Among the high-profile events taking place in London are the FA Cup Final at Wembley Stadium, a major event in the soccer calendar, and a rugby final at Twickenham.
+Among high-profile events taking place in London are the FA Cup Final at Wembley Stadium, a major event in the soccer calendar, and a rugby final at Twickenham stadium.
 Chelsea Football Club canceled a Sunday parade to honor its Premier League victory.

+London Mayor Sadiq Khan said enhanced security plans would remain in place in the capital this weekend despite the downgrading of the national threat level.
+Khan urged Londoners to remain vigilant, he said via Facebook.

 Extra armed officers can patrol events this weekend because soldiers will guard key locations such as the Houses of Parliament, Downing Street and Buckingham Palace, said Chief Superintendent Jon Williams of London's Metropolitan Police Service.